Timmins Rock: History

 The Rock finished their first season in Timmins with a 29–24–1 record, which was good for 4th place in the NOJHL East Division.
 The Rock swept the Iroquois Falls Eskis in the 1st round of the playoffs, winning 8–1 at home in game one, and 3–1 in Iroquois Falls.
 However the Cochrane Crunch would be too much for them to handle in the next round, and they defeated the Rock in 4 straight.
 Jordan Rendle would pace the team with 30 goals, while Zachary Kercz had a team high 55 assists and 81 points.
 Logan Ferrington appeared in net 35 times for the Rock, and finished with a 20–13–1 record with a 3.94 GAA.
 The Rock averaged 595 fans per game at the McIntyre Arena, second highest in the league.
 Kercz would also be awarded a place on the CCM 2nd All-Star Team at the end of the season.

 In the 2016–17 season, the Rock finished the regular season with a record of 36–16–3–1 and 76 points, third in the East Division and fourth overall.
 In the playoffs, they upset the Cochrane Crunch in six games and advanced to the divisional finals where they were swept in four games against regular season champion Powassan Voodoos.

 Head coach Paul Gagne retired at the end of the 2016–17 season and Ryan Woodard was named as his replacement, however, in May 2017 he was fired before the season for a non-hockey related matter.
 Corey Beer was hired as the next head coach in the 2017–18 season.
 Beer was previously an associate coach of the Cobourg Cougars in the Ontario Junior Hockey League that had won the 2017 Royal Bank Cup.
 He left before the abbreviated 2020–21 season for the Okanaghan Hockey Academy and the team completed the season without a head coach.
 Brandon Perry was then hired as the head coach and general manager for the 2021–22 season.

 Season-by-season results

+Centennial Cup - Revised format 2022

+Canadian Jr. A National ChampionshipsMaritime Junior Hockey League, Quebec Junior Hockey League, Central Canada Hockey League, Ontario Junior Hockey League, Northern Ontario Junior Hockey League, Superior International Junior Hockey League, Manitoba Junior Hockey League, Saskatchewan Junior Hockey League, Alberta Junior Hockey League, and Host.
+The BCHL declared itself an independent league and there is no BC representative.Round-robin play in two 5-team pools with top three in pool advancing to determine a Champion.